 Where to Study

 The Department of Russian and Eurasian Studies recommends the following programs to students who wish to study for a full academic year, one semester or just the summer in Russia and Eurasia.
 For more information about study abroad programs, how to apply, for financial aid, and to learn more about credit transfers, see the McCulloch Center for Global Initiatives.
+Laurel Fellowships (need-based financial aid) are readily available to qualified students.

 Admission to study abroad programs is competitive.
 Consult with members of the department early in your academic career to ensure the program is right for you.